"Miss Lillian", 1977, by Andy Warhol (Smithsonian American Art Museum)

 Land art (or Earth art) by Christo and Jeanne Claude, plus the graffiti paintings of Jean-Michel Basquiat and Keith Haring–from vandalism and “radical chic” to new auction records.

-Judy Chicago’s groundbreaking Dinner Party installation, plus art focusing on a variety of traditionally marginalized groups including Americans of African, Latino, and Asian descent and LGBTQ individuals.
-Works by Kara Walker, Luis Jimenez, Maya Lin, and Robert Mapplethorpe are discussed.
+Judy Chicago’s groundbreaking Dinner Party installation, plus art focusing on a variety of traditionally marginalized groups including Americans of African, Latinx, Asian, and Native American descent, plus LGBTQ individuals.
+Works by Kara Walker, Luis Jiménez, Jaune Quick-to-See Smith, and Robert Mapplethorpe are discussed.

-Heller is a professor of art history at the University of the Arts in Philadelphia.
+Heller is a professor emerita of art history at the University of the Arts, Philadelphia.

 World Art History Certificate core course: Earn 1 credit*